Image 1: Park Service Map of Great Smoky Mountains National Park

 Image 17: Another Remote Sensing Image of the folded Appalachians.
 The Great Smoky Mountains occupy the lower-right part of this image, with the folded Appalachians across the center and the Cumberland Plateau in the upper left.
 The false-color image is from the NASA Remote Sensing Tutorial.

-Image 18: A crash test car crashed head on into a wal with the hood crumpled together.
-Obduction, which produced the Great Smokies, the folded Appalachians, the Himalaya, etc., has some things in common with running a car into a brick wall or another car--something long and thin becomes short and thick, with folds and push-together faults.
+Image 18: A crash test car crashed head-on into a wall with the hood crumpled together.
+Caption: Obduction, which produced the Great Smokies, the folded Appalachians, the Himalaya, etc., has some things in common with running a car into a brick wall or another car--something long and thin becomes short and thick, with folds and push-together faults.
 This rather elegant example is from crash-safety testing by the Department of Transportation, Transportation Statistics Annual Report 2000.